Table Of Contents

 - It serves as a protection to major blood vessels and nerves located in this area

 - It serves as a muscle attachment

 How will you know if you fractured it?
-Well, it`s pretty obvious that you will feel pain, a swelling will appear, followed by a limited range of motion and an increase in pain intensity when trying to more your arm.
+Well, it`s pretty obvious that you will feel collarbone pain, a swelling will appear, followed by a limited range of motion and an increase in pain intensity when trying to move your arm.

 - Rest and immobilize the shoulder joint along with your entire arm

-- Apply ice pact to reduce the swelling and pain
+- Apply ice pack to reduce the swelling and pain

 - And use medication

 - When the process of healing is complete, you might need to engage in physical therapy to regain your full range of motion.